1991 Perfect Storm: New England and Atlantic Canada

 Along the Massachusetts coastline, the storm produced 25 ft wave heights on top of a 4 ft high tide.
 In Boston, the highest tide was 14.3 ft, which was only 1 ft lower than the record from the blizzard of 1978.
 High waves on top of the storm tide reached about 30 ft.
 The storm produced heavy rainfall in southeastern Massachusetts, peaking at 5.5 in.
 Coastal floods closed several roads, forcing hundreds of people to evacuate.
 In addition to the high tides, the storm produced strong winds; Chatham recorded a gust of 78 mph.
-Damage was worst from Cape Ann in northeastern Massachusetts to Nantucket, with over 100 homes destroyed or severely damaged at Marshfield, North Beach, and Brant Point.
+Damage was worst from Cape Ann in northeastern Massachusetts to Nantucket, with over 100 homes destroyed or severely damaged at Marshfield, Minot Beach in Scituate, and Brant Point.
 There were two injuries in the state, although there were no fatalities.
 Across Massachusetts, damage totaled in the hundreds of millions of dollars.